Generative Artificial Intelligence

 Getting Started with Generative AI

-If you still haven't yet taken your first step in exploring these new technologies, you might want to try a few of the examples below.
+If you still haven’t yet taken your first step in exploring these new technologies you might want to try a few of the examples below.
 Keep in mind the response you get from each of these prompts will vary depending on the tool you use.
-It's important to remember that the results you get are just a starting point.
-It is up to you to steer and prod the tool towards a response that meets your needs.
+It’s important to remember that the results you get are just a starting point.
+It is up to you to continue to steer and prod the tool towards a response that meets your needs.

-Cut and paste the following prompts into ChatGPT or CoPilot.
+Copy and paste the following prompts into ChatGPT or CoPilot.
 Rarely will the first response be what you're looking for, but you can use your natural language skills and your own human intellect to continue to refine the results.
 Try simple commands like "expand on this point" or "Can you clarify what you mean by bullet #1".

 Writing online discussion prompts